InertiaNode/inertianode.com/docs/server-side-setup.md

 InertiaNode provides several helper functions to simplify template creation:

 - **`viteAssets(entrypoints)`** - Automatically detects development or production mode and loads the appropriate assets.
-Handles the Vite dev server in development and loads hashed assets from the manifest in production. **Automatically includes React Fast Refresh** when React is detected in your project.
+Handles the Vite dev server in development and loads hashed assets from the manifest in production.

 - **`inertiaHead(ssrHead?)`** - Renders SSR head content when server-side rendering is enabled.
 For non-SSR applications, this returns an empty string and head content is managed client-side using the `<Head>` component.

 - **`inertiaBody(page, ssrBody?, appId?)`** - Renders the Inertia app mount point.
 When SSR is enabled, it renders the pre-rendered HTML.
 Otherwise, it renders a div with serialized page data.
 The `appId` parameter is optional (defaults to `'app'`).

-The `viteAssets()` helper automatically handles React Fast Refresh in development mode by detecting React in your `package.json` dependencies.
-For manual control or other advanced configurations, see the [Vite Helper](/node/vite-helper.md) documentation.

 ## App Setup